 The roots of the vetiver plant are unique in their ability to grow downward, creating a thick tangle of roots in the ground.
-The root of the hearty vetiver plant is the origin of Vetiver essential oil, and produces a fragrance that is earthy and strong.
-This aroma has been used among many perfume industries and is a notable characteristic of Vetiver essential oil.
-Vetiver oil is composed of multiple sesquiterpenes, allowing Vetiver oil to have a grounding effect on emotions.
+The root of the hearty vetiver plant is the origin of Vetiver oil, and produces a fragrance that is earthy and strong.
+This aroma has been used among many perfume industries and is a notable characteristic of Vetiver oil.
+Vetiver oil is composed of multiple sesquiterpenes, giving Vetiver oil a grounding effect on emotions.
 This grounding effect makes Vetiver oil a commonly used essential oil in massage practices and topical and aromatic uses.
-Vetiver essential oil can also be taken internally to support a healthy immune system.*
+Vetiver oil can also be taken internally to support a healthy immune system.*

 Where to Buy Vetiver Oil

-To buy a potent and pure bottle of Vetiver, visit the Vetiver essential oil product page or order from a local doTERRA Wellness Advocate.
+To buy a potent and pure bottle of Vetiver, visit the Vetiver oil product page.

 When buying essential oils, there are two factors that are crucial to consider—potency and purity.
-The more potent and pure an essential oil is, the higher its effect and the greater its ability to meet individual needs.
+The more potent and pure an essential oil is, the greater its ability to meet individual needs.